Date Hired: Fall 2005

 Education: MFA, Studio Art, University of the Arts London Central Saint Martins

-Biography: Jenn is Director of Philanthropy and the Arts and serves as the executive / strategic leadership for the Fine & Applied Arts department at Rowan-Cabarrus Community College in Salisbury/Concord, NC.
+Biography: Jenn Selby serves as Chair of the Department of Art & Design as well as the Executive Director of Transfer & University Partnerships for Rowan-Cabarrus Community College.
 Jenn earned her undergraduate degree from North Carolina State University and her graduate degree from Central Saint Martins College of Art and Design (University of the Arts London) in London, UK.
 Her studio practice focuses on lens-based media and she has exhibited her artwork throughout Europe and the United States.
 She publishes art criticism and has served on various boards including those of the Rowan Arts Council, Waterworks Visual Arts Center, and the Education Committee at the Weatherspoon Art Museum in Greensboro.
 Jenn was a 2007 recipient of the NC Arts Council Regional Artist Project Grant and was awarded the Teaching Excellence award in 2012 with special distinction for Use of Technology in Instruction.
 In 2013 she gave the commencement address for the UNC-G Department of Art.
 Jenn was a panelist on the Community College Round table discussion during the 2013 SECAC conference in Greensboro, NC.
 In 2015 she presented at the FATE national conference on the topic of “The Role of Art Faculty in the Community College” and also helped establish the NC Community College AFA Association.
 She was appointed President of the North Carolina Community College Associate in Fine Arts Association from 2016 to 2020 and is an Advisor to the North Carolina Museum of Art.
 She currently serves on the Public Art Committee for the City of Salisbury and volunteers in numerous capacities in the local community.
 She serves as Project Lead on the Here’s My Story (2020) inclusive public art initiative funded by the Z. Smith Reynolds Foundation.
 Selby also has a strong dedication to racial equity work.
 She has completed numerous racial equity trainings and in 2020 was appointed Chair of the Racial Equity Taskforce at First Presbyterian Church of Salisbury.

 Full-Time Lead Faculty of Fine and Applied Arts